twbs/bootstrap/site/docs/4.5/components/forms.md

 ### Without labels

 Add `.position-static` to inputs within `.form-check` that don't have any label text.
-Remember to still provide some form of label for assistive technologies (for instance, using `aria-label`).
+Remember to still provide some form of accessible name for assistive technologies (for instance, using `aria-label`).

 {% capture example %}
 <div class="form-check">